 Landscaping License: How to Become a Certified Landscaping Contractor in the U.S. (State-by-state)

-If you’re interested in becoming a landscaping contractor, the timing is as good as any.
-The landscaping industry is thriving with more than 1.18 million people employed across the country and that number is expected to grow to more than 1.24 million working landscaping and groundskeeping workers by 2033, according to the U.S. Department of Labor.
+Landscaping is a great career choice for people who want hands-on, outdoor work and steady demand.
+The industry employs more than 1.18 million people nationwide, and that number is expected to grow to more than 1.24 million by 2033, according to the U.S. Department of Labor.

-And we’re also here to help.
-In this landscaping guide, we’ll go over all the important questions, and need-to-know info about getting your landscaping license in the United States:
+In this guide, we’ll cover all the need-to-know information about getting your landscaping license in the United States.

 Bookmark this page when you’re finished so you can revisit this guide whenever you have questions about how to get a landscape license in the United States.